This post may contain affiliate links. You can read my full disclosure here.

 This post was updated and republished July 15, 2019.

 For many of us, house cleaning is not our favorite thing to do.
-It can often be time consuming and frankly, we’d just rather be doing something else!
+Yes, I do know some people that love it, but for the rest of us, it can often be time consuming and frankly, we’d just rather be doing something else!

 That is why I like to be a speed cleaner when it comes to my place.

 And the kitchen is no exception!
-In fact, I think that when the kitchen is clean, it makes the rest of the home look a lot nicer!
-So I always start in this room.
+In fact, I think that when the kitchen is clean, it makes the rest of the home look a lot nicer.
+So it’s the room I always begin in.

 Below are my tips for getting your kitchen clean as quickly as possible.